Average Weather in Komatsu Japan

 The darker period of the year lasts for 3.1 months, from November 11 to February 13, with an average daily incident shortwave energy per square meter below 2.6 kWh.
 The darkest day of the year is December 26, with an average of 1.7 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Komatsu are 36.403 deg latitude, 136.451 deg longitude, and 10 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Komatsu are 36.403 deg latitude, 136.451 deg longitude, and 10 ft elevation.

-The topography within 2 miles of Komatsu is essentially flat, with a maximum elevation change of 85 feet, and an average elevation above sea level of 7 feet.
-Within 10 miles contains large variations in elevation (2,159 feet).
-Within 50 miles contains extreme variations in elevation (8,858 feet).
+The topography within 2 miles of Komatsu is essentially flat, with a maximum elevation change of 85 feet and an average elevation above sea level of 7 feet.
+Within 10 miles is essentially flat (2,159 feet).
+Within 50 miles contains large variations in elevation (8,858 feet).

 The area within 2 miles of Komatsu is covered by cropland (64%), trees (14%), and grassland (13%), within 10 miles by water (46%) and trees (29%), and within 50 miles by water (56%) and trees (35%).